Moments Economy Architecture Specification

 The kernel supports fast integrity verification without full cryptographic hashing:

-- Parity Commitment: A trajectory is committed to a tuple (O, E, p) where O and E are XOR sums of masks at odd/even steps, and p is the length parity.
+- Parity Commitment: A trajectory is committed to a tuple (O, E, p) where O is the XOR of masks at 0-based even byte positions, E is the XOR of masks at 0-based odd byte positions, and p is the length parity.

-- Dual-Code Syndrome: A 16-element dual code C^⊥ exists such that any valid mask m satisfies m · v = 0 for all v in C^⊥.
+- Dual-Code Syndrome: A 64-element self-dual code C^⊥ exists such that any valid mask m satisfies m · v = 0 for all v in C^⊥.
 Non-zero syndromes indicate data corruption.

 These checks are designed for accidental corruption detection.
 Adversarial integrity, where an attacker deliberately falsifies records, requires cryptographic hashes and signature verification.